The Scary Facts About Designer Drugs and Legal Highs

 - Drug screening tests are unable to detect them.

-- They are relatively safe when compared to illicit drugs.
+- They are relatively safe compared to illicit drugs.

-Some people are attracted by the implication that, in contrast to illicit drugs, there are no criminal risks for using these substances.
-However, there has been a significant legislative effort in the US and other countries over the last 5 years to close the legal loopholes exploited by the makers of designer drugs, and the legal status of specific chemicals can change very quickly.1
+Some people are attracted by the implication that, in contrast to illicit drugs, there are no criminal risks of using these substances.
+However, there has been a significant legislative effort in the U.S. and other countries over the last 5 years to close the legal loopholes exploited by the makers of designer drugs, and the legal status of specific chemicals can change very quickly.1

 Why Are These Drugs Legal?